SensoSoRo/SoftArm/README.md

 3. Train a LSTM-based neural network as was conducted in our paper, and
 4. Plot the results of $q_i$ and $\tilde{q}_i$.

+To validate that the code is working properly, validate that the data set plots (Setp 2) match those as shown in

-Required Output from Data Set Plots - SensoSoRo.png
+> Out from Data Set Plots - SensoSoRo.png

 ### Note on Data Sets